KanwalShehzadi98-ux/Crud-Practice-Rough-Firebase/README.md

 # Crud-Practice-Rough-Firebase
-First the react setup is made
+1.First the react setup is made
+2.Then the firebase setup is made